GirishRawat/daug/README.md

 </div>

 ## User Stories
-- Daug is a fully functioning Social Network app
-- Users can Sign up & Log into the app
-- Users can create a new Posts
-- Users can like and comments on Posts
-- Users can follow each other

-Used React Native Camera library to let the users take pictures while creating posts or upload a new profile picture.
-Also used React Native Elements library to build UI, React Navigation library to handle navigation, and packages such as react-native-modal and react-native-keyboard-aware-scroll-view to improve UI.
+Daug uses React Native Camera library to let the users take pictures while creating posts or upload a new profile picture.
+It also uses React Native Elements library for the UI, React Navigation library to handle navigation, and packages such as react-native-modal and react-native-keyboard-aware-scroll-view to improve UI.

 Would like to implement Redux in the future to better manage the state.
 Also would like to add themeing to the app to enable light/dark modes, and overall make the app more dynamic and functional.

+- Users can sign up
+- Users can log in
+- Users can create new posts
+- Users can like posts
+- Users can comment on posts
+- Users can follow each other

 ## Getting started